gorbit99/WKHelpers/README.md

     - "none", default, the user can click out and interact with other elements
     - "block", nothing happens, the user can't interact with other elements
     - "close", the modal will be closed
+- width: html width string (number + unit) - The actual width of the modal
+- height: html height string (number + unit) - The actual height of the modal
+- overflow-x: html overflow value - The overflow behaviour of the container in the x direction
+- overflow-y: html overflow value - The overflow behaviour of the container in the y direction

 After you've done this, you can set the content of the modal using: